JavierAntoran/tiger-costume-voice-conversion/README.md

 Note that you will have to run the notebook yourself as plotly plots are not displayed automatically.
 ## Running the voice conversion
-This script was developed to run in an low resource device like a raspberry pi 3 running raspbian.
-You must satisfy all the dependencies.
+This script was developed to run on a low resource device like a raspberry pi 3.
+All dependencies must be satisfied.

 ```bash
 python hobbes.py [-dn  DATASET_NAME -ts_num SAMPLE_NUM] [--harvest]